 A fresh backdrop for colour is timeless

-A fresh and versatile canvas, that is, a home with simple timeless wood floors and lots of fresh white and cream finishes, is the perfect CLASSIC AND TIMELESS backdrop for COLOUR.
+A fresh and versatile canvas, that is, a home with simple timeless wood floors and lots of fresh white and cream finishes, is the perfect TIMELESS backdrop for COLOUR.
 ANY colour you like!

 It’s an oasis of sanity.